nimaadmed/yaakhteh/README.md

 cd ..

 ```
+3. Download models and put them in models folder
-3. Run the Detection code:
+4. Run the Detection code:
 ```
 python3 tools/cell_detection.py
 ```

+## Result
+You can see an example output of software in following picture: